Why set up a Crypto Exchange in Estonia (or Why not)

 Banks in Estonia are still reluctant to open bank accounts for crypto businesses.

 Currently, only one bank is open to working with these businesses but it is considerably selective and the decision to open the account or not is made at the board level.

 If your Exchange is not operated from Estonia, meaning having the office and the mind and management in Estonia, it is likely that you will not be able to open a bank account in Estonia, not even in the aforementioned crypto-friendly bank.

-Also, even if your business is 100% operated from the Baltic country you will have to demonstrate a very solid business model, a robust KYC/AML process and system in place and a proven background both to obtain the licenses and to open a bank account.
+Also, even if your business is 100% operated from the Baltic country you will have to demonstrate a very solid business model, a robust KYC/AML process and system in place and a proven background to open a bank account.

 If your application for a bank account in Estonia is denied, there are alternatives elsewhere.
 For instance, in Lithuania, Czech Republic, Slovenia or Slovakia, among others, there are banks willing to work with crypto & blockchain businesses.

 Depending on the officers and shareholders’ tax residency, and if there are tax treaties in force between both countries, the tax burden can be also considered.
 Also, keep in mind that Estonia has a social tax up to 33% applied to employee salaries.

 What about ICOs in Estonia?